voidanix/droid-config-sony-kumano/sparse/boot/flashing-README.txt

-= SAILFISH X FOR SONY XPERIA™ 10 II FLASHING GUIDE =
+= SAILFISH X FOR SONY XPERIA™ 1/5 FLASHING GUIDE =

 = FOR LINUX, WINDOWS AND OS X =

-= STEP 1: GETTING AN XPERIA™ 10 II =
+= STEP 1: GETTING AN XPERIA™ 1 or 5 =

-Get an Xperia™ 10 II.
+Get an Xperia™ 1 or 5.
 To be able to replace the Sony Android system with Sailfish X, you will need to be able to unlock the bootloader of your device so that it can be flashed with a new operating system.
 This process is supported by Sony as part of their Open Devices programme:

 https://developer.sony.com/develop/open-devices/

-The best way to get an unlockable device is to buy is a brand new Xperia™ 10 II in a sales box.
+The best way to get an unlockable device is to buy is a brand new Xperia™ 1/5 in a sales box.
 If you are tempted to buy second-hand please be aware that there are some variants for which the bootloader cannot be unlocked: for example devices that have at some point been SIM locked, even if they have subsequently